Accidental Innuendo: "Too true, muttered George Weasley. I haven't been properly dry since August."

 It's the Same, Now It Sucks: Sadly film critics other than Roger Ebert talk down to this film for taking a slow paced, Adaptation Distillation approach like the first film.
 After the third film came out and the tone of the film series changed profoundly, it's common for only purists to mention this one.
 The book is also given very similar treatment.

 It Was His Sled: There's a Basilisk in the Chamber of Secrets.
 Tom Riddle is young Lord Voldemort.

 Jerkass Woobie: Filch qualifies when his cat, Mrs. Norris, gets petrified.
 Also when it turns out he's unable to perform magic despite being wizard-born.
 No wonder the guy hates Hogwarts students so much.

 Lucius Malfoy's plot in the second book amounts to this.
 Arthur Weasley is going to pass some law that makes it harder for him to be evil.
 So he puts in an old Dark Arts object cursed by Voldemort himself into Ginny Weasley's cauldron.
-He rids himself of evidence of his genuine loyalty to Voldemort and compromises Weasley's reputation when his own daughter gets possesses and attacks students.
+He rids himself of evidence of his genuine loyalty to Voldemort and compromises Weasley's reputation when his own daughter gets possessed and attacks students.
 Oh and he uses that to get Dumbledore dismissed from Hogwarts.
 Even when Harry unearths the truth, Malfoy points out that he has no real evidence to pin the blame on him.
 Unfortunately for him, Voldemort returns and he finds out what happened to that diary he gave Lucius for safe keeping and as a sign of the latter's loyalty.
 It also contained Voldemort's Soul Jar but Malfoy didn't know that.